Former Nets Star Undergoing Treatment for Brain Tumor

-Dikembe Mutumbo played for the New Jersey Nets for one season.
+Dikembe Mutombo played for the New Jersey Nets for one season.
 He was traded to the Nets in 2002 after making the NBA All-Star team in the previous season.
-Mutumbo was sent to the Nets by the Philadelphia 76ers in exchange for Keith Van Horn and Todd MacCulloch.
-Mutumbo suffered injury during his time in New Jersey that only allowed him to play in 24 games, starting 16 of those.
+Mutombo was sent to the Nets by the Philadelphia 76ers in exchange for Keith Van Horn and Todd MacCulloch.
+Mutombo suffered injury during his time in New Jersey that only allowed him to play in 24 games, starting 16 of those.
 His most memorable role with the Nets was serving as their sixth man during their NBA Finals series against the San Antonio Spurs.
-The Nets lost that series and bought out the remainder of Mutumbo’s contract that offseason.
+The Nets lost that series and bought out the remainder of Mutombo’s contract that offseason.

-On Saturday, October 15, the NBA issued an unexpected statement that the former NBA All-Star, Mutumbo, will undergo treatment for a brain tumor.
+On Saturday, October 15, the NBA issued an unexpected statement that the former NBA All-Star, Mutombo, will undergo treatment for a brain tumor.

 The family assured fans that he is well-taken care of with a team of specialists and asked for their privacy at this time.